Medicinal Garden

 Target system: Digestive system.
 Immune System, Respiratory System, Integumentary System, Reproductive System

-Use: Antibacterial properties.
-Helps with flushing toxins from the body by increasing urine excretions.
-Helps fight against kidney stones and treats flatulence.
-Strengthens respiratory system.
-Treats skin damage, eczema, dermatitis, and acne.
-Aids in reproductive health.
+Use: Lovage holds antibacterial properties, ands helps with flushing toxins from the body by increasing urine excretions.
+It helps fight against kidney stones, treats flatulence, strengthens the respiratory system, and treats skin damage, eczema, dermatitis, and acne.
+Lovage also aids in reproductive health.

 Preparation: Medicinal Parts- rhizome/roots.